fatimasood/fatimasood/README.md

 ### Glad to see you here!
-I'm Fatima Masood, a mobile app developer 👨‍💻 working on Flutter, From Pakistan 🇵🇰
+I'm Fatima Masood, studying Computer Science from Air University👨‍💻 working on Flutter, From Pakistan 🇵🇰